Ukraine-Russia crisis: What to know as NATO eyes Russia move

-U.S. President Joe Biden said late Tuesday there were 150,000 Russian troops massed to the north, south and east of Ukraine, and Western officials said an invasion could still happen at the drop of a hat.

-NATO defense ministers are meeting in Brussels as the West tries to deter an invasion — one Russia insists it has no intention of starting.
+NATO defense ministers were meeting Wednesday in Brussels as the West tries to deter an invasion — one that Russia insists it has no intention of starting.

 Here’s a look at what is happening where and why: